ryanburd/QC_Sim/README.md

 The user can:
 - Create qubits
 - Create classical bits
-- Apply Pauli-X, -Y, -Z single qubit gates
+- Apply Pauli-X, -Y, -Z, Hadamard, phase, and pi/8 single qubit gates
+- Apply Controlled-X, -Y, -Z, SWAP two qubit gates
-- Apply Hadamard single qubit gate
+- Apply Toffoli three qubit gate
 - Keep track of all gates applied, to which qubits, and in what order

 ## Notes